 - The right to work and access to the labour market

-The UN has called for written submissions on the above focus areas by 31st October 2019.
+The UN called for written submissions on the above focus areas by 31st October 2019.
+DEADLINE EXTENDED TO 30 NOVEMBER 2019!
 All governments, A-status National Human Rights Institutes and accredited NGOs can submit written inputs.
 Inputs must be in English and of no more than 800 words per focus area.
-Further details will be available on the official OEWG website soon.
+Further details are available on the official OEWG website.
 You can access the UN’s guiding questions on each of the focus areas below:

 - UN guiding questions on access to justice